ILSC Board

 Roy also has qualifications in social welfare and works in a voluntary capacity to help Aboriginal men who are experiencing challenges with drugs and alcohol.

-Ms Gail Reynolds-Adamson
+Ms Gail Reynolds-Adamson, AM

 Board Director